Home ยป Recipes ยป Pastries

 Lightly flour your work surface and turn the dough out.
 Instead of kneading, use a stacking method: cut the dough in half, stack one half over the other, and gently press down.
 Repeat this two or three times until the dough just comes together.
 This helps incorporate the flour while keeping the scones light and flaky.

 Once shaped, pat the dough into a 1-inch thick round.
 Use a sharp knife or bench scraper to cut it into 8 wedges.
 Transfer them to a parchment-lined baking sheet, spacing the scones about 2 inches apart.
+If desired, brush the tops with heavy cream and sprinkle with coarse sugar for added crunch and a beautiful golden finish.

 Place the tray in a 400ยบF (200ยบC) oven and bake for 18โ€“22 minutes, or until the tops are golden and a toothpick inserted in the center comes out clean.
 Let them cool on the baking sheet for a few minutes before transferring to a wire rack.